Samhollowood/CaveCalcV2.0/README.md

 ## Usage

-CaveCalcV2.0 allows users to run single models, multiple models, or models using the Carbonate Data Analyser (CDA).
+CaveCalcV2.0 allows users to run single models, multiple models, or models alongside the Carbonate Data Analyser (CDA).
 Detailed instructions are available in **manual.pdf**.
 In summary, users can run models via:

 - The **Graphical User Interface (GUI)**
 - The `run_models.py` script (in `API_models/`)